textanalyticsman/extractnetworksfromtext/README.md

         by 'make' above) is in your LD_LIBRARY_PATH.
 	 - [ ] Make sure that the package "freeling.jar" created by make is in your 	CLASSPATH

 	As this SW is a Maven project I have included the "freeling.jar" as a dependency.
-What is more the LD_LIBRARY_PATH on NetBeans has been configured with these values -Djava.library.path=/usr/local/lib:/home/osboxes/FreeLing-4.0/APIs/java
+What is more, the LD_LIBRARY_PATH on NetBeans has been configured with these values -Djava.library.path=/usr/local/lib:/home/osboxes/FreeLing-4.0/APIs/java
  7. Install MySQL Community Server using this [link](https://dev.mysql.com/downloads/mysql/).
 I developed this SW with MySQL Server 5.7.
 Using the latest version is up to you.
 Once, you have MySQL installed, you can run the script located on [database](https://github.com/textanalyticsman/databasesna)  to create the database used by this software
  8. Install MySQL Workbench using this [link](https://dev.mysql.com/downloads/workbench/) if you want to redesing the database
  9. Install NetBeans 8.2 on Ubuntu; the internet is plenty of guides to do this.
 Once you have NetBeans on your machine you can clone or download the source code from [extractNetworksFromText](https://github.com/textanalyticsman/extractnetworksfromtext)